January 7, 2022

 Summative assessment serves as a summary test provided at the end of a learning course or training activity.
 This type of assessment helps trainers and instructors define how much a learner has grown and improved over time and record their overall achievement.
-In contrast to the first two assessments, summative assessments are formal and highly evaluative.
+In contrast to the first two assessments, formative and summative assessments are formal and highly evaluative.
 Plus, it usually involves clear instructions, expectations, and grading rubrics.
 Frequently high stakes, both instructors and students work extra harder to prepare for these assessments.

 Because most businesses are now operating remotely as a result of the pandemic, online summative assessments have become the norm.
 And thanks to a plethora of online quiz creators, creating this type of assessment is now easier than ever before.
 Like with EdApp’s Rapid Refresh, which can help launch your summative assessments in minutes, not days or weeks.
 Just input your questions and corresponding answers in their user-friendly spreadsheet, and let this type of assessment tools automatically transform your content into a series of gamified tests.

 You will also benefit from the smart actionable insights and granular reports of Rapid Refresh, which will be delivered instantly upon completion of this assessment.
 There’s no need to manually check their assessments and generate reports – Rapid Refresh will do all of the hard work for you.

 Very simply, skill assessment helps measure a person’s ability to accomplish specific tasks.
 This is one of the types of performance-based assessments that's usually administered by recruiting professionals to identify whether or not a candidate meets the qualifications needed to work in a specific occupation.
 These skills may be innate or acquired through prior work experience, school education, or training.